carpentries-lab/good-enough-practices/paper.md

 - Giving good names to your files, folders, and functions, makes them easy to find and to understand.
 - Explicitly documenting everything that you and your collaborators need to know in the future communicates your plans and organization.

-The instructional design is for an instructor-led half-day workshop arranged in modules with clear objectives.
+The instructional design is for an instructor-led half-day workshop module, arranged in episodes with clear objectives.
+Short format courses can be an effective way to encourage long-term improvement in practices [@jordan2017analysis], and our module development drew on The Carpentries curriculum development handbook [@becker2021carpentries].
-Each module contains interactive materials: challenges or discussions, that stimulate peer-to-peer learning.
+Each episode contains interactive materials in the form of challenges or discussions that stimulate peer-to-peer learning.
 A shared collaborative document is used by instructor and learners, which itself exemplifies good practices.
 Instructor notes give more detailed suggestions.
 The learning materials are hosted online and provide further suggestions and links for self-study.